 18th Birthday Party

 Last weekend was my ‘Birthday Weekend’ (because you have to spread out the celebrating)!
 I had an amazing party – it was just like an Open Mic, except with more people, different people and not at the beginning of the month.
 I played a lot of piano (…on a keyboard) and did two sets!
 I didn’t think I’d even manage to get through one!
-Okay, so I was completely strapped up with kinesiology tape (you can check out my review here for my favourite kinesiology tape) and I had to strap up my knees up while I was there, but my legs didn’t give out and my arm only got fatigued rather than giving out too.
+Okay, so I was completely strapped up with kinesiology tape and I had to strap up my knees up while I was there, but my legs didn’t give out and my arm only got fatigued rather than giving out too.

 Set Rules and Boundaries

 The only way I knew I was going to get through my party was to set some rules.
 They were as follows:

 These may seem pretty strange if you don’t know my background/symptoms, so let me do a quick recap.
 One of the symptoms I have is dysaesthesia, which means my skin is painful to touch.
 This one is where the “no touching me” rule came from.
 I also hate people touching me anyway because… you know… germs.

 I really didn’t want anyone to mention my health over the weekend so that I could feel more like a normal (nearly) 18-year-old.
 Only a few days before was I told that I have Hypermobility Spectrum Disorder and probably Ehlers-Danlos Syndrome too (you can see the update of this appointment here).
 Very few people knew I had an actual diagnosis, but people knew I had a rheumatology appointment.
 Those who did know wanted to talk to me about it, but my party was just not the time to do that!
 I even made my mum write an email about how people weren’t allowed to talk to me about my health!